theman-oj10/CareerSync/docs/DeveloperGuide.md

 If either the index or the task is either missing or invalid, a ParseException will be thrown.<br>
 4. The `InternshipAddTaskParser` then creates a new `InternshipAddTaskCommand` object with the extracted details.<br>
 If the index is larger than the number of internships displayed, a CommandException will be thrown.<br>
-5. The `InternshipAddTaskCommand` creates a new `Task` object based on the details.
+5. The `InternshipAddTaskCommand`'s execute() method is called, creating a new `Task` object based on the details.
 It then adds the task to the `TaskList` field of the internship entry via `TaskList::addTask`.<br>
 6. The `InternshipAddTaskCommand` then calls `InternshipModel::setInternship` to replace the old internship with the new one with the task.<br>
 7. The `InternshipAddTaskCommand` then calls `InternshipModel::updateFilteredInternshipList(PREDICATE_SHOW_ALL_INTERNSHIPS)` to update the internship displayed on the UI.<br>